Markus Winkelhock

 Markus Winkelhock (/de/; born 13 June 1980) is a German professional racing driver.
+He made one Formula One start for Spyker at the 2007 European Grand Prix, where he led for several laps under heavy rain before retiring with hydraulic issues.
+As an Audi factory driver, Winkelhock raced in DTM, won the Nürburgring 24 Hours three times and was Intercontinental GT Challenge champion in 2017.
+He also won the FIA GT1 World Championship in 2012 driving a Mercedes.

 He is the son of Manfred Winkelhock and nephew of Joachim Winkelhock, both of whom were Formula One drivers in the 1980s.
-During his brief Formula One career he led the 2007 European Grand Prix for several laps before retiring with mechanical problems.
-Having switched to sports and touring car racing, he has also won the FIA GT1 World Championship in 2012 with team-mate Marc Basseng.

 Early career

 Winkelhock driving in the German F3 series in 2002.

 Born in Stuttgart, Winkelhock won races in a string of junior formulae including Formula König, German Formula Renault and the Formula Renault Eurocup from 1998 to 2000.

 In 2001, Winkelhock joined the German Formula 3 Championship, where he remained until the championship became the F3 Euroseries in 2003.
 His record was fifth overall in 2001 (three wins), seventh in 2002 (one win) and fourth in 2003 (two wins).

-He switched to touring car racing in 2004, with a season in the DTM in an AMG-Mercedes CLK.
+Winkelhock switched to touring car racing in 2004, with a season in the DTM in an AMG-Mercedes CLK.
 But he failed to score a point all year with the Persson team.

 Winkelhock switched back to single-seater racing in 2005, joining the World Series by Renault with Draco.
 He won three times but there were also some less than shining moments – notably when he crashed at Monaco in qualifying and on the first lap of the race.

 Formula One

 On 24 January 2006, Winkelhock was confirmed as a test and reserve driver for the Midland F1 team (formerly Jordan Grand Prix) for the Formula One season.
 He participated in Friday test sessions for the team at the Bahrain, Australian, German and Hungarian Grands Prix.

-He was re-signed for by the team, which by then had been renamed as Spyker F1.
+Winkelhock was re-signed for by the team, which by then had been renamed as Spyker F1.
 He also made a brief return to the DTM in 2007, starting three races.

 Following Christijan Albers's departure from Spyker after the 2007 British Grand Prix, Winkelhock was confirmed as his replacement for the European Grand Prix on 18 July.
 The deal was only for one race with Sakon Yamamoto set to race for Spyker for the rest of the season.